ecodistrict/DesignModule/doc/US/Layers/Layer-GeometryPolygonLR.md

 1. For visualizing values of any scenario (reference or active).
 2. For visualizing the difference between any two scenarios (reference & active).

-## Layer Logic
+## Scenario Layer Logic

 ![ActiveLayer](./images/Layer5.png)

 A road has two sides - left & right.
-Layer 5 helps visualize data for both sides of the road with the help of colored polygons.
+This layer helps visualize data for both sides of the road with the help of colored polygons.

 Both the color and the width of the polygon can be used to convey certain type of information regarding a road.